Back to projects

 Running a homelab cluster as a Git repository, not as muscle memory

-Appservice is the operations repo for a Talos-based homelab cluster.
-It treats reconciliation, encrypted secrets, upgrades, and incident capture as repository state rather than operator memory.
+Appservice is the operations repository for a Talos-based Kubernetes cluster.
+Reconciliation, encrypted secrets, recovery gates, upgrades, and incident evidence live with the desired state instead of in operator memory.

 Overview